|Member Associations & Sponsors

 In 2006 a formal cricket club, the Komodo Cricket Club, was established with a club house at the Bajo Komodo Ecolodge.
 This is a great base for national and international players to play cricket and enjoy a great holiday viewing Komodo dragons or going diving and snorkelling.

 The development of cricket in Kabupaten West Manggerai followed the CI ten point training program and this was given a boost by the Ultra Milk under 15 junior development program in 2008 and 2009.
-The FCA has spread the game 120km replica celine inland to Ruteng where two secondary schools have started playing cricket.
+The FCA has spread the game 120km inland to Ruteng where two secondary schools have started playing cricket.

 Sponsors of FCA include Ecolodges Indonesia, the INI RADEF Foundation, Indonesia Air Transport, Bintang Hotel Group, Reef Seekers, Swiss Contact, Hotel Golo, Dive Komodo and the Nature Conservancy.